-Newfields reserves the right to terminate a volunteer's connection with the organization at any time.
-However, the Manager of Volunteer Services may provide verbal counseling and/or a written warning prior to termination.
+Newfields reserves the right to terminate a volunteer's connection with the institution at any time.
+However, the Manager of Volunteerism may provide verbal counseling and/or a written warning prior to termination.
 The following steps may be completed if concerns arise and are subject to change:

 - Warnings

 - Informal verbal warning

 - Formal verbal warning and formal coaching

 - Formal written warning

 - Removal from the Volunteer Program

 - Termination

-- If a volunteer's performance continues to deteriorate or corrective action is not adhered to, the Manager of Volunteer Services may prepare and deliver to the volunteer a letter summarizing all previous corrective actions and the specific problem(s) that warranted the termination action.
+- If a volunteer's performance continues to deteriorate or corrective action is not adhered to, the Manager of Volunteerism may prepare and deliver to the volunteer a letter summarizing all previous corrective actions and the specific problem(s) that warranted the termination action.
 Possible reasons may include:

-- a) Failure to adhere to Volunteer Handbook guidelines
+- Failure to adhere to Volunteer Handbook guidelines

-- b) Conduct on duty which would be detrimental to the organization
+- Conduct on duty which would be detrimental to the institution

-- c) Any breach of confidence
+- Any breach of confidence

-- d) Conduct off duty which would adversely affect Newfields
+- Conduct off duty which would adversely affect Newfields

-- e) Reporting to an event under the influence of drugs or alcohol
+- Reporting to an event under the influence of drugs or alcohol

-- f) Theft of property or funds
+- Theft of property or funds

-- g) No call or no show for scheduled assignment shifts even after repeated warnings from Manager of Volunteer Services
+- No call or no show for scheduled assignment shifts even after repeated warnings from Manager of Volunteerism

-- h) Releasing of confidential information
+- Releasing of confidential information

-- i) Gross misconduct or insubordination
+- Gross misconduct or insubordination